SwadheenMishra/IslandSurvival/README.md

   <p><strong>Survival Island</strong> is a simple yet mysterious island survival game made in Python where your only goal is to <strong>escape</strong>... somehow.
 The game doesn't hold your hand.
 It drops you on an island, and what happens next is up to <strong>you</strong>.</p>

   <blockquote>
     <p>"It’s just you, the island, and the unknown.
-Can you find your way out before night falls?"</p>
+Can you find your way out?"</p>
   </blockquote>

   <h2>🎮 Play Now</h2>